-Price (Rs.)
 Quantity Demanded

 (Units)

-10 50
+50

-20 40
+40

-30 30
+30

+20

+10

-40 20
+(Units) 50 40 30 20

-50 10

-(II) Market Demand Schedule: For the determination of price of a commodity the information related to the size of total market demand for the commodity is very essential.
-Besides the factors which are affecting an individual's demand (price of a product, his income, prices of related commodities, and individual's taste and preferences), market demand for a commodity depends on an additional factor i.e., the number of consumers.
+Table 1 Individ ual Demand Schedule ----------------- --------------------- product, his income, prices of related commodities, and individual's taste and preferences), market demand for a commodity depends on an additional factor i.e., the number of consumers.
 However, the number of consumers depends on the population of a region or city who consume that commodity.
 Thus, in every market there are a number of consumers of a commodity.
 The schedule which shows the quantity demanded by all the consumers of a commodity collectively at its different prices is called market demand schedule.
-Market demand schedule defined by Liebhafsky as "Market demand schedule is defined as the quantities of a given commodity which all consumers will buy at all possible prices at a given moment."
+Market demand schedule defined byLiebhafsky as, "Market demand schedule is defined as the quantities of a given commodity which all consumers will buy at all possible prices at a given moment of time."